GitPeng/GitPeng.github.io/_posts/2015-09-11-Client-Server-App-On-Apple-TV.markdown

     python -m SimpleHTTPServer [port]

 If you get error "App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.".
-The solution is to set NSAllowsArbitraryLoads of NSAppTransportSecurity to YES in the Info.plist.
+The solution is to set Allow Arbitrary Loads (NSAllowsArbitraryLoads)  of App Transport Security Settings (NSAppTransportSecurity) to YES in the Info.plist.

 In the main Javascript file, set up a XMLHttpRequest to get TVML file and push the result to foreground after loading.